Judo: "Gentle Way".

 If I were to go up against him today, I would have to bring the equalizer.
 You heard the saying “God created man and Colonel Colt made them equal” this certainly is a case here.
 I call Samir Sir.

-Above right: Igor Zatsepin (left) with my brother Samir (right) at the Hollywood YMCA dojo, California, September 1966.
+Above right: Igor Zatsepin (left) with my late brother Samir B. Faragallah (right) at the Hollywood YMCA dojo, California, September 1966.
 Samir is an undefeated champion and holds rank in Judo, rokudan (6th degree), Karate (Tang Soo Do), godan (5th degree) and Muay Thai/Mixed Martial Arts.

-Photo: Samir B. Faragallah.My brother Samir (left) and Igor "The Russian Bear" Zatsepin socially.
+Photo: Samir B. Faragallah.My late brother Samir Faragallah (left) and Igor "The Russian Bear" Zatsepin socially.

 Samir introduced me to Gene Lebell's "Lebell power school" in Hollywood, the Welcome Mat.
 Gene never charged for attending sessions there.
 He donated all his time to Judo and to anyone interested in the sport.